 Goodwin University offers, we believe, a very special environment.
 We are dedicated to personal and professional growth for our students, staff, and faculty.
 We honor service to others - both inside and outside the walls of the University.
 First and foremost, we are a learning community.
-We believe that we are all students, seeking greater awareness, greater understanding, open to all sides of a question.
-Because we are all students, it makes it easier to properly regard our largely adult student body as our equals, even as we mentor and guide them through their programs.
+We believe that we are all strive to be lifelong learners, seeking greater awareness, greater understanding, open to all sides of a question.
+Because we are all lifelong learners, it makes it easier to properly regard our largely adult student body as our equals, even as we mentor and guide them through their programs.